phusion/eurovat/README.md

     # Customer is a business outside one's country, but inside the EU.
 Must we charge VAT?
     Eurovat.must_charge_vat?('Germany', 'some valid German VAT number')   => false

 Use `Eurovat#check_vat_number` to check whether a VAT number is correct.
-This method contacts the European Union VAT checking service and returns true if the VAT number is valid and false if it isn't.
+This method contacts the [European Union VAT checking service](http://ec.europa.eu/taxation_customs/vies/) and returns true if the VAT number is valid and false if it isn't.
 If the VAT number doesn't even look like one, then it will raise `Eurovat::InvalidFormatError`.
 Any exception other than `Eurovat::InvalidFormatError` indicates that the service is down.

     eurovat = Eurovat.new
     eurovat.check_vat_number('NL819225642B01')   => true
     eurovat.check_vat_number('NL010101010B99')   => false
     # It automatically strips away spaces and dots:
     eurovat.check_vat_number('NL8192.25.642.B01')   => true

+## About the EU VAT checking service's uptime

+Experience has shown that the EU VAT checking service's uptime really sucks.
+While organizing [BubbleConf](http://www.bubbleconf.com/) we've experienced multiple outages that lasted for hours, if not days, which affected sales and attendee satisfaction.
+Even though we are required by law to check for the validity of the VAT number, I strongly recommend you not to reject business transactions when the EU VAT checker is down, like we did at first.
+Instead, silently accept their VAT number but put a flag on it, and check these VAT numbers *later* when the EU VAT checking service is up again.

 ## Other notes